justshivam/justshivam/README.md

 # Hi I'm Shivam 👋
 ### I'm a CSE sophomore at [SRM IST](https://srmist.edu.in/)

-I have always been fascinated by computers and I stared programming after high school.
+I have always been fascinated by computers and I started programming after high school.
 I love learing about the core fundamentals of computers and how they work.

 <a href="https://www.linkedin.com/in/justshivam/">